This easy but irresistible broccoli pasta is a kid friendly meal that adults will love too!

-It took six years for my kid to learn to like broccoli.
+It took Ella six years to learn to like broccoli.
 It didn’t matter if it was roasted, steamed or pureed—from the time she could eat solid foods, Ella hated those little “green trees.”
-That is, until now.
-She officially loves this broccoli pasta, and I think you’re going to love it too.
+That is, until she turned six.
+Suddenly she fell in love, not only with the vegetable but also with this pasta.
+I think you’re going to love it too.

 As a parent, sometimes it’s hard not to feel completely defeated when our kids won’t eat the foods we spend time and effort preparing.
-One night just a few weeks ago I made a baked “mac and cheese” style dish with cauliflower, which I was sure the girls would love.
+One night when Juni was a toddler I made a baked “mac and cheese” style dish with cauliflower, which I was sure the girls would love.
 It had been a long day and a stressful evening.
-James was running late, and I was left to cook one-handed since Juniper wouldn’t let me put her down (have I mentioned how strong my biceps have gotten?).
+James was running late, and I was left to cook one-handed since Juniper wouldn’t let me put her down.
 Dinner finally came together, and we sat to eat.
 Instead of the peaceful meal I had envisioned, Juni started screaming and threw her noodles at the dog, while Ella pushed her plate away with an upturned nose.
 I swear to you, with James as my witness, that the dish tasted just like macaroni and cheese!
 How could those crazy kids not like it??!

 Ahhh; there’s the rub.
 When feeding the girls, I have to constantly remind myself to take my ego out of the equation—to not take their food preferences or dislikes personally.
-The rule in our house is that you don’t have to eat everything, but you do have to taste everything.
-Also, what you get is what you get—no snacks or separate courses if you don’t eat something (aside from fruit or yogurt).
-It can be hard to not feel insulted when food gets snubbed or thrown (Juniper is destined to be a baseball star), but I try to remember that my kids have their own unique palates.
-It’s not about me; it’s about giving them the time to develop their own tastes and to remain persistent in exposing them to new flavors while trying not to get frustrated in the process.
+The rule in our house is that you don’t have to eat everything, but you do have to taste everything (2019 update: they’re now old enough to help themselves to fruit or make toast if they’re still hungry).
+It can be hard to not feel insulted when food gets snubbed or thrown (2019 update: oh thank god Juniper no longer throws her food!! 😂), but I try to remember that my kids have their own unique palates.
+It’s not about me; it’s about giving them the time to develop their own tastes and to help them learn to trust their own hunger.
+My goal is to remain persistent in exposing them to new flavors while trying not to get frustrated in the process.
 This is sometimes easier said than done—I won’t claim that the cauliflower mac n’cheese massacre was a pretty one—but I believe it’s how kids grow their palates while retaining a healthy relationship with food.

 Back to the broccoli.
-One night last month I realized that Ella was actually eating the roasted broccoli on her plate, after years of cruciferous avoidance.
+After years of cruciferous avoidance, one night Ella suddenly ate the roasted broccoli on her plate.
 Not only that, but then she asked for seconds.
 OF BROCCOLI!
 I played it cool, then scurried into the kitchen and squealed like a puppy.
 I realize that my ego was rearing its head again (as in, “my kid loves broccoli! my kid loves broccoli!”), but, more than that, it was amazing to see Ella’s palate expanding on her own terms, and with relish.

-I’ve since been making broccoli at least once a week, and this throw-together, one dish dinner has become a family favorite.
-Broccoli gets sautéed with garlic, shallots and anchovies (which you won’t taste, but which add depth of flavor) then tossed with pasta and gremolata, an Italian condiment of chopped herbs, garlic and lemon zest.
+Broccoli is now a mainstay on our table (2019 update: Juni has loved the stuff since birth, go figure), and this throw-together, one dish dinner is a family favorite.
+Broccoli gets sautéed with garlic, shallots and anchovies (which you won’t taste, but which add depth of flavor) then is tossed with pasta and gremolata, an Italian condiment of chopped herbs, garlic and lemon zest.
 Gremolata is most typically served over meat (think osso buco), but here it lends a burst of bright flavor, transforming the simple pasta into something special.
 A big handful of salty Pecorino cheese ties everything together.

 (My Kid Loves) Broccoli Pasta